ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 There are many cases where it makes sense to operate multiple cooperating transparency log instances, for example:

-- A service provider may wish to gradually migrate to a transparency log that uses different cryptographic keys, a different cipher suite, or different deployment mode.
+- A service operator may wish to gradually migrate to a transparency log that uses different cryptographic keys, a different cipher suite, or different deployment mode.
-- A service provider may operate multiple logs to improve their ability to scale or provide higher availability.
+- A service operator may operate multiple logs to improve their ability to scale or provide higher availability.
 - A federated system may allow each participant in the federation to operate their own transparency log for their own users.